edgedb/easy-edgedb/chapter7/index.md

 };
 ```

 Great.
-We know that Jonathan can't break out of the castle, but let's try to show it using a query.
-To do that, he needs to have a strength greater than that of a door.
+We can see that Jonathan doesn't have enough strength to break out of the castle, but let's try to show it using a query.
+To do that, he needs to have a strength greater than that of any a door.
 Or in other words, he needs a greater strength than the weakest door.

 Fortunately, there is a function called `min()` that gives the minimum value of a set, so we can use that.
 If his strength is higher than the door with the smallest number, then he can escape.
 This query looks like it should work, but not quite: